|Latitude & Longitude (WGS84):||1° 10' 22'' South , 36° 20' 51'' East|

-In the center of the Rift Valley, about 90 km N of Nairobi.
+In the center of the Rift Valley, approximately 90 kms North of Nairobi.

 Mineral ListMineral list contains entries from the region specified including sub-localities

 18 valid minerals.

 Rock Types Recorded